 Did George Washington Have Children?

 As an adult, Washington grew to be six feet two inches, and was often looked up to figuratively and literally.
 He married Martha Dandridge Curtis Washington shortly before his 27th birthday.
 Martha Washington would later become the first first lady.
 Martha was married before, and had given birth to four children from her first husband, only two of them survived.
-Washington most likely knew Martha and her husband for years before her first husband died.
-After her husband died, they married and George raised her two children as his own.
-They never had children together.
-Later in life, he would raise two more children, when his oldest son John died, leaving behind his two children.
+Washington most likely knew Martha years before her first husband died.
+After he passed away, George married Martha raised her two children as his own.
+He never had biological children.
+Later in life, he would raise his oldest son John’s two children, after he passed away.